 No. Each season we greet many new guests.
 About 30 percent of our campers are new each year.
 We’re happy to say that camp is one of those places where people connect with each other, with new people, with their inner spirit, and with God.
-Many campers return year after year simply to reconnect.
+Many guests return year after year simply to reconnect.
 We look forward to welcoming you and hope that you, too, find this to be a place of community, rest, and a place to connect.

-How is the food at camp?
+How is the food?

 I have special food and/or accommodation needs.
 Can you help and how do I communicate my needs?

-Are there laundry facilities at camp?
+Are there laundry facilities?